FAIRmat-NFDI/nomad-distro-dev/README.md

    Docker nowadays comes with `docker compose` built in.
 Prior, you needed to install the stand-alone [docker-compose](https://docs.docker.com/compose/install/).

 2. Make sure you have [uv](https://docs.astral.sh/uv/getting-started/installation/) installed.
+We will use it to setup, maintain, and use the development environment.
    The standalone installer or a global installation is the recommended way.
    (`brew install uv` on macOS or `dnf install uv` on Fedora).